microsoft/vscode-docs/docs/python/tutorial-fastapi.md

 12. Save the file (`kb(workbench.action.files.save)`).
 The application should automatically reload.

 You can now open the `/docs` page again and test the new routes, leveraging the debugger and the debug console to better understand the code execution.
+Once you're done, you can stop the debugger (`kb(workbench.action.debug.stop)`).

 ## Set up the data storage
 At this point, you already have a working version of the application with the base functionality.
 This section will guide you through setting up data storage for persistence, but you can choose to skip it if you're happy with what you've learned already.

-So far we are storing our data in a dictionary, which is not ideal because all of our data will be lost when the application is restarted.
+So far we are storing the data in a dictionary, which is not ideal because all of the data will be lost when the application is restarted.

-To persist our data, we will use [Redis](https://redis.io/), which is an open source in-memory data structure store.
+To persist the data, we will use [Redis](https://redis.io/), which is an open source in-memory data structure store.
 Due to its speed and versatility, Redis is commonly used as a data storage system in a wide range of applications, including web applications, real-time analytics systems, caching layers, this tutorial, and more.

 If you are already working on **GitHub Codespaces** with our existing template, you can skip directly to the ["Replace the database"](#replace-the-database) section.